DSI-VD/foehn-design-system/src/docs/01-index.md

 status: ready
 ---

-**This styleguide is under development.
-Please, refer to the [official one](http://dsi-vd.github.io/foehn/).**

 ## Design your service using VD.CH styles, components and patterns

-Use this design system to make your service consistent with GOV.UK.
+Use this design system to make your service consistent with VD.CH.
 Learn from the research and experience of other service teams and avoid repeating work that’s already been done.

 ## Content & hierarchy